Guidelines for Preparation of

-If you have any questions, please contact Sharon Renz at email@example.com
+If you have any questions, please contact Liz Beech at email@example.com

-Generally speaking, the Trustees of the Dolfinger-McMahon Foundation make discretionary grants for the initiation or support of:
+Generally speaking, the Trustees of the Dolfinger-McMahon Foundation make discretionary grants for the initiation or support of the following:

-- A project which can reasonably be expected to be accomplished by a single grant in a relatively brief period of time; or
+- A project which can reasonably be expected to be accomplished by a single grant in a relatively brief period of time.

-- New proposal requests which are accepted once per calendar year.
-In the case of an ongoing multi-yr. grant, applicant must wait until multi-yr. grant has been completed.
+- New proposal requests are accepted once per calendar year.
+In the case of an ongoing multi-yr. grant, a successful applicant must wait until the multi-yr. grant has been completed.

 - An emergency grant to an agency or particular project of an agency.
 An emergency is defined as a need, other than loss of promised or expected funding, so urgent (i) that it cannot wait for consideration until the trustees’ next regular meeting, and (ii) that threatens the existence of the agency or the continuation of a specific program already underway.
 Emergency grants will be rarely made and, once made, will disqualify the agency from receiving any additional funding for the succeeding three years.

-THE FOUNDATION DOES NOT, EXCEPT IN THE RAREST INSTANCES, MAKE GRANTS FOR:
+THE FOUNDATION DOES NOT, EXCEPT IN THE RAREST INSTANCES, MAKE GRANTS:

-- Projects beyond the limits of the Greater Philadelphia area.
+- For projects beyond the limits of the Greater Philadelphia area.

-- Projects for the construction, renovation or acquisition of physical facilities (real estate or buildings; or equipment or supplies, except in cases where the equipment or supplies are merely incidental to the primary purposes of the project).
+- For projects for the construction, renovation or acquisition of physical facilities (real estate or buildings; or equipment or supplies, except in cases where the equipment or supplies are merely incidental to the primary purposes of the project).

-- Projects which will likely entail grants from the Foundation beyond a period of three years or which may not reasonably be expected to be self-supporting thereafter.
+- For projects which will likely entail grants from the Foundation beyond a period of three years or which may not reasonably be expected to be self-supporting thereafter.

 - To applicants respectively year after year.

 - To individuals for scholarship or research purposes.